 This rarely works out well for the tenant.
-The tenant has now lost their, presumably affordable, unit and now has to find a new place to live or do business.
+The tenant has now lost its, presumably affordable, unit and now has to find a new place to live or do business.
 Again, those sky-high leasing rates in NYC come in to play and can severely limit the tenant’s options.
 The buyout money is gone before they know it and they’re often left having to rent a more expensive unit.
 Sometimes tenants have to leave the city altogether, which can mean leaving their jobs behind or forcing them into a much longer (and more expensive) commute.
 Commercial renters who are bought out may lose their business entirely.

 Unsurprisingly, the situation is particularly prevalent among rent-controlled and stabilized units, but anytime a landlord can charge a higher rent to a new tenant, there’s a chance of being presented with a buyout offer.